Sítio do Pica-pau Amarelo (1952 TV series)

 Sítio do Pica-pau Amarelo is a 1952 Brazilian children-family television series produced and aired by Rede Tupi, Sítio was scripted by Brazilian author Tatiana Belinky, based on the series of novels of same name.
-The series is the second live-action adaptation of the Sítio universe, after the feature film O Saci, released in the previous year.
+The series is the first live-action adaptation of the Sítio universe.
 It was the first television adaptation of the homonymous work by Monteiro Lobato.

-Sítio tells the story of the peaceful title site, the Yellow Woodpecker Ranch, where its unique dwellers live in fantasy and learning.
+Sítio tells the story of the peaceful title Sítio, the Yellow Woodpecker Ranch, where its unique dwellers live in fantasy and learning.
 It starred actress Lúcia Lambertini (occasionally replaced by Dulce Margarida) in the role of Emília, the living, smart and talkative doll of the farm.
-The Viscount of Sabugosa was played by Rúbens Mollino, and Later In 1958 Mollino was replaced by Luciano Maurício.
+The Visconde de Sabugosa was played by Rúbens Molino, and Later In 1958 Molino was replaced by Luciano Maurício.
 The series premiered on 3 June 1952 and ran until 6 March 1963, being canceled after 360 episodes and several recastings.
 The cast needed to re-enact some episodes in 1963 for the show's "reruns", since episodes were originally broadcast live.
 Each episode was of 30 minutes duration.

 Plot

-At the peaceful Yellow Woodpecker ranch, an intelligent and tender old lady named Mrs. Benta lives with her grandsons Lúcia "Little Nose" and Pedrinho.
-The two kids have their respective living and thinking toys: the talkative rag doll, and the Viscount of Sabugosa, an incredibly intellectual man made of maize.
-Aunt Nastácia prepares her unique delicacies for the family, all of them living in magic, fantasy and discovery.
+Dona Benta is an old lady who lives far from the big city in Sítio do Picapau Amarelo, the scene of several stories led by her adventurous grandchildren, Pedrinho and Narizinho.
+There also lives Tia Nastácia, a handy cook who sewed the cloth doll Emília for Narizinho and who, after one of Dr. Caramujo's pills, came to life, showing herself to be a talkative, lively girl who always gets on with the crowd. in trouble.
+Furthermore, they have the friendship of the Marquês de Rabicó, a greedy and clumsy pig, and the Visconde de Sabugosa, a doll made of corncobs who also came to life and is extremely intelligent.
+All the stories take place on the balcony of the mansion, where various confusions occur and many characters visit them.

+The episode “País da Gramática” was made and shown on November 22, 1961.